Native Americans in German popular culture: Literature and art

 Painter and ice skater Julius Seyler (1873-1955) lived in Montana and depicted Blackfeet (Three Bear, Eagle Calf, Bear Pipe Man, etc.) and sacred locations such as the Chief Mountain.
 Early modern painters inspired by Native Americans include August Macke, George Grosz, Max Slevogt and Rudolf Schlichter.

 Klaus Dill (1922-2000) was a well known illustrator of German books about Native Americans.

 Bavarian musician Willy Michl describes himself as an "Isar Indian".

 Pop rock band Nena's first album, Nena (1983), includes a song about "Indians like you and me" (Indianer wie du und ich).

-German musician Olaf Henning made a hit song called "Cowboy und Indianer" that was quite successful, reaching 6th position on the German charts in February of 2009.
+German musician Olaf Henning made a hit song called "Cowboy und Indianer" that was quite successful, reaching 6th position on the German charts in February 2009.

 The Vanilla Ninja cover of "When the Indians Cry", originally by Chris Norman, became a major hit in Austria in 2004, reaching 7th in the charts.

 Franz Kafka's short short story (just one lengthy sentence) "Wish to become an Indian" ("Wunsch, Indianer zu werden") was published in 1912:

 If one were only an Indian, instantly alert, and on a racing horse, leaning against the wind, kept on quivering jerkily over the quivering ground, until one shed one's spurs, for there needed no spurs, threw away the reins, for there needed no reins, and hardly saw that the land before one was smoothly shorn heath when horse's neck and head would be already gone.